-A lot of people wonder can you freeze wonton wrappers?
+Can you freeze wonton wrappers?
+A lot of people have wondered about this, myself included!
+Can you freeze crab rangoon dumplings?
 The answer is yes you can freeze wonton wrappers (and you can also buy them frozen).
 The problem is if you freeze a pack of 50 wrappers and only want to make 10 wontons, how do you pull them apart?

 From trial and error, I have found that if you let the package thaw at room temperature until you can peel a few off the top without breaking any, then pop the unused ones back in the freezer, that works well.
 Alternatively you can thaw them all, make wontons and then freeze the wontons.